-You know you are with a group of like-minded, trustworthy individuals when you go out for Thai food and mutually agree that the appropriate number of entrees for your table of four to split is…six.
-Today’s easy Chickpea Curry recipe is my lightened-up version of the coconut milk curry we ordered that night.
+Today’s easy Chickpea Curry recipe is my lightened-up version of the coconut milk curry we love ordering from our local Thai restaurant.
 Its flavor reminds me of the curries I cooked in Thailand, and you can find all of the ingredients to make it at an average grocery store!

 Answer: Target.
 Walmart.
 Kroger.
 Literally, any grocery store around me, and I’m willing to bet around you too!

 You really only need one ingredient to make authentic-tasting Thai curry at home: Thai curry paste.